bastibe/RunForrest/README.md

 Yes, it's simple.
 Stupid simple even, you might say.
 But it is debuggable.
 It doesn't start a web server.
 It doesn't set up fancy kernels and messaging systems.
-It doesn't fork three ways and chokes on its own memory consumption.
+It doesn't fork three ways and choke on its own memory consumption.
 It's just one simple script.

 Then again, maybe this won't run so well on more than a couple of